Items are the building blocks of Omeka Classic. To build your digital collections website, you must first add items.

 - You must press the “Add Tags” button in order to attach tags to an item.
 Simple entering them in the Add Tags field will not work.

-- To assign items to a collection: on the right side of the page, under the "Add Item" button is a drop-down menu where you can assign your item to a collection.
+- Assign items to a collection.
+On the right side of the page, under the "Add Item" button, is a drop-down menu where you can assign your item to a collection.
+You cannot create a new collection from this menu.
 Remember, items can only belong to one collection.

 Using HTML in Item Elements